 2.2 Dynamics of Single Aerosol Particles

-Although aerosol particles are fine particles, each of them can be seen to be independent.
-Therefore, every single aerosol particle has its own force conditions and also motion.
+Although aerosol particles are fine particles, each of them can be seen as independent.
+Therefore, every single aerosol particle has its own force conditions and motion.
 The dynamics of aerosols can be divided into two conditions: continuum or non-continuum dynamics.
 These two conditions are distinguished by the mean free path which is defined as the average distance traveled by a molecule between collisions with other molecules.
 If the particle size is larger than the mean free path of the surrounding molecules, the fluid made up by the particles is considered as continuous fluid.
 Otherwise, the fluid is considered as discontinuous fluid.
 Therefore, different theories according to continuous fluid or discontinuous fluid can be applied to research (Seinfeld and Pandis 2006).

 Each aerosol particle is also affected by the drag force (viscous force), considering the fluid is not inviscid in real world.
 The drag force depends on the viscosity coefficient of the fluid and the velocity of the fluid, which can be conducted by the Stokes' law Fd=6πμRv, where μ the viscosity coefficient, R radius of the particle and v the flow velocity relative to the particle (Laidler and Meiser 1982).
 This is the situation where Reynolds number is much smaller than 1 (Re << 1), or the drag force dominates the inertial force in the fluid.
 However, when Reynolds number is larger or close to 1 (Re ~ 1 or Re >>1), Stokes’ law needs correction, Fd=18πCDρDp2u∞2, where ρ the density of the fluid, Dp the diameter, u∞ the velocity of the fluid and CD the function of Reynolds number.
 To conclude, for aerosols and most cloud droplets (Re << 1), Stokes’ law describes the drag force on particle, but for large cloud droplets or raindrops (Re ~ 1 or Re >>1), Stokes’ law underestimate the drag force and correction should be conducted to the law (Seinfeld and Pandis 2006).